TheImagingSource/tiscamera/doc/pages/tcam-uvc-extension-loader.rst

 Extension Unit
 ==============

-The following is a description of the json format that files must adhere to to be loadable be tcam-uvc-extension-loader.
+The following description is a generic example showing what a file that is loadable by this program must look like.

 .. code-block:: text